What You Must Know About Implementing Technical Training in Employee Onboarding

 Don’t be fooled by the word comprehensive.
 Nothing is comprehensive, nor should it be.
 It should be the exact amount required in as little time and content as necessary to complete the job.

-If you try to go the comprehensive route, you’re liable to overwhelm employees and lead them into the horrible realm of train brain.
+If you try to take the comprehensive route, you’re likely to overwhelm employees and lead them into the dreaded realm of ‘train brain‘.
 Make sure each topic is sufficiently broken down into manageable chunks.
 That could be courses, modules, lessons, or even job aids and help articles.

 Don’t be afraid to leverage performance support.
 It’s an extremely powerful option for training that’s often forgotten.

 Training content should include only what employees need soon after training.
-Here’s a trick: Make sure employees have plentiful resources available so they can help themselves (don’t let them learn helplessness).
-However, make sure all the training points them towards the resources where they can help themselves.
+Here’s a trick: Make sure employees have plentiful resources available so they can help themselves (don’t let them develop a sense of helplessness).
+However, ensure that all training points them towards the resources where they can help themselves.

 New hires are extra vulnerable to being overwhelmed with training that’s too long and has too much content.